Can coconut oil really improve your health?

 7. Claim: It moisturises skin

 Coconut oil is as effective as mineral oil (a common ingredient in lotions) at relieving dryness, according to a study published in the journal Dermatis.
-You can apply coconut oil straight from the jar to your skin, says Joshua Zeichner, MD, the director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.
+You can apply coconut oil straight from the jar to your skin, says Joshua Zeichner, MD, a director of cosmetic and clinical research in dermatology.
 He suggests slathering it on dry patches, and then rinsing with warm water after 10 minutes (to remove any excess residue).
 Just one caveat for people with oily or acne-prone complexions: “The saturated fat may make these conditions worse,” Dr. Zeichner says.

 8. Claim: It makes hair more lustrous